damianszn/MyCRUD/README.md

 ---

 # Installation
-Github Pages doesn't support PHP; if you want to take a look at the project, you can clone/download it (that's why i left the database).
+Github Pages doesn't support PHP, so if you want to take a look at the project, you can clone/download it (that's why i left the database).

 You'll just need to have PHP on your computer and run ```php -S localhost:8000``` from the folder (in your terminal).